kimkulling/kims_brain_dump/blog/eng/developer_jornal/dev_log.md

 # My developer journal
+## 08-25-2025
+- I am back from vacations.
+In the Open-Asser-Importr we have 29 open Pull-Requests.
+I am really happy to see all your great support.
+I will start working on that.

 ## 07-23-2025
 - I fought a little bit with a c++ based json library.
 I wrote a post about that which you can find here:
   - [Fighting with JSON — A War Story](https://kim-kulling.medium.com/fighting-with-json-a-war-story-2967e295855a)

 ## 07-21-2025
 - I added a logger to the cppcore lib.
 - I found a strange issue in the unittests of the Asset-Importer-Lib: when running a unittest to evaluate a out-of-bounds issue in the Halflife-Model-Importer the memory sanitizer told me that a access-after-free was detected.
 The implementation of the asset-importer-import class was reused after free.
 Unfortunately the importer was allocated on the stack and my expectation was that the release of the importer will release the implementation as well.
 So I am still investigating this.

 ## 07-20.2025
 - I worked on a fix for an out-of-bounds-access vulnerability in the Asset-Importer-Lib.
 And getting the fix is easy.
 Getting a working test for the behavior get hard.

 ## 07-05-2025
 - Using vcpkg, SDL2 and Vulkan is more complicated than expected.
 I tried to load all the needed vulkan-libs and render a simple triangle.
 To optimize the way to set it up I installes SDL2 and volk by using vcpkg. unfortunately, nothing worked.
 The SLS2-stuff told me that the co9nfiguration of the
   Vulkan loading was not successful.
 Volks initialization calls told me: We are fine.
 My impacient told me to kill them all.
 But I didn't listening to them.

 ## 07-04-2025
 - I took a look onto my old fe-solver for beam structures.
 I want to have it in a working state again.

 ## 07-01-2025
 - The new concept for strings in my cppcore library (see https://github.com/kimkulling/cppcore) is ready for merging.
 IN this moment the features are not too bad: